sekar-p/ml_course/Capstone_Project/README.md

 # How to run the project:
-  - Download all the files(Pipfile,Pipfile.lock,Dockerfile,data.csv and *.py files) to your local host and run follow below commands from the location where all the files resides
+  - Download all the files(Pipfile,Pipfile.lock,Dockerfile,data.csv and *.py files) to your local host and run below commands from the location where all the files resides

 ## 1. Install the virtualenv and activate it